Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/interact-instance.rst

 .. code-block:: console

-   $concordium-client contract update 0 --entrypoint my_receive --energy 1000
+   $concordium-client contract update 0 --entrypoint my_receive --energy 1000 --sender MyAccount

 If successful, the output should be similar to the following: